SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Evaluation Results

 \todone{someone really is gonna complain that the examples are cherry picked...where is the real dirt? especially the first 3 ones where you are over penalizing yourselves. toss a curveball and show a catastrophic failure too...}

 Table~\ref{compile} presents the overall compilability of the solutions.
 The second column is the overall \emph{compilability} of the generated fix.
 This is calculated as the fraction of the number of attempted fixes, that actually results in a successful compilation.
-The third column is the proportion of fixes that we deem correct, based on \emph{exact} match with the fix recorded in BlackBox (the numbers will match shown in the rightmost column of Table~\ref{compare1}).
+The third column is the proportion of fixes that we deem correct, based on \emph{exact} match with the fix recorded in Blackbox (the numbers will match shown in the rightmost column of Table~\ref{compare1}).
 As can be seen, we record many compilable cases as incorrect.
-The last column in table~\ref{compile} shows the proportion of apparent failures that are actually compilable: as an illustration, for programs up to 100 tokens long, about 45\% of the cases that we record as an incorrect fix, in fact compile correctly.
+The last column in Table~\ref{compile} shows the proportion of apparent failures that are actually compilable: as an illustration, for programs up to 100 tokens long, about 45\% of the cases that we record as an incorrect fix, in fact compile correctly.
 Depending on length, between 13\% and 45\% of the fixes we classify as failures are actually compilable.
 Table~\ref{ex}, examples 1,2,3,4 are exactly such fixes.

 Now what proportion of these ``compilable failures'' are actually semantically correct?
 To get a (very) rough estimate of this, we did a small manual study.
-We randomly collect 50 cases where the model generates a compilable fix, that fails to match the user fix recorded in BlackBox.
-We found that about 18\% program is semantically correct.
+We randomly collect 50 cases where the model generates a compilable fix, that fails to match the user fix recorded in Blackbox.
+We found that about 18\% of programs are semantically correct.

-To summarize: even in our very conservative evaluation, \newname produces the same fixes as recorded by a human in a sizable fraction (roughly 75\%) of errors in our student dataset; an examination of \newname's failures suggests that it could possibly be helpful in some additional cases.
+To summarize: even in our very conservative evaluation, \newname produces the same fixes as recorded by a human in a sizable fraction (roughly 75\%) of errors in our novice dataset; an examination of \newname's failures suggests that it could possibly be helpful in some additional cases.